ryanmcalpin/sitka-groceries/README.md

 ## Approach
 I chose Node and npm for an easy setup.
 I chose the 'readline' package for easy command line input.

+## Improvements
+* Needs a global balance variable for when a user pays a partial amount of total.
+* Could have more realistic credit/debit card input.
+* Allow removing custom amount of units from cart.

 ## Legal
 Copyright (c) 2017 Copyright Ryan McAlpin All Rights Reserved.<br/>
 This application is licensed under the MIT license.